-The mission of the NewYork-Presbyterian Hospital Dietetic Internship Program, a professional educational program offering post-baccalaureate training in Nutrition and Dietetics, with a concentration in Nutrition Therapy, is to provide the dietetic intern with educational experiences that are reflective of the evolving practice of Nutrition and Dietetics.
-Upon completion of the Dietetic Internship Program, the graduate will have an understanding of evidence-based, compassionate, culturally competent, cost-effective and ethical practice and will be able to assume all of the varied responsibilities generally required of a Registered Dietitian/Nutritionist in an entry-level position.
+The mission of the NewYork-Presbyterian Hospital Dietetic Internship Program, an accredited professional educational program, which offers post-baccalaureate training in Nutrition and Dietetics with a focus in Nutrition Therapy, is to provide the dietetic intern with educational experiences that are reflective of the evolving practice of Nutrition and Dietetics.
+Upon completion of the Dietetic Internship Program, the graduate will understand evidence-based, compassionate, culturally competent, cost-effective, and ethical practice and will be able to assume all of the varied responsibilities generally required of a Registered Dietitian/Nutritionist in an entry-level position.

 Goals and Outcome Measures

-Program Goal One: Prepare dietetic intern graduates to be competent entry-level Registered Dietetian/Nutritionists.
+Program Goal One: Prepare dietetic intern graduates to be competent entry-level Registered Dietitian/Nutritionists.

 Outcome Measures for Program Goal One: